 The survival cell must have an opening for the driver, the dimensions of which are given in Article 12.2.1.
-Any other ducts, recesses or openings in the survival cell must either only:
+Any other ducts, or openings in the survival cell must only:

 - a.
 Be of the minimum size, and for the sole purpose of, allowing access to mechanical components.
-In front view, these openings, may not increase the exposed part of any mechanical components of the front suspension by more than 2000mm.
+In front view, these openings, may not increase the exposed part of any mechanical components of the front suspension, at Legality Ride Height, by more than 2000mm.
 Openings covered by the structural part of the front impact structure will not be considered for this assessment. - b.
 Be for the sole purpose of cooling the driver or mechanical or electrical components, the area of any such duct or opening may not exceed 3000mm. - c.
-Be for the sole purpose of routing wiring looms, cables or fluid lines, the total combined area of any such openings must not exceed 7000mm. - d.-Be of the minimum size, and for the sole purpose of, allowing the side impact structures and their mountings to be installed in accordance with Article 13.5.1. - e.-Be of the minimum size, and for the sole purpose of, allowing the secondary roll structure front fixing to be installed in accordance with Article 12.4.2.
+Be for the sole purpose of routing wiring looms, cables or fluid lines, the total combined area of any such openings must not exceed 7000mm.